khofstadter/CS220-AU-navigating-the-digital-world/assets/doc/dual-mode-teaching-in-essex-labs.md

 7. PC/ZOOM app:
 - share screen
 - share computer sound (under more button)

-8. Log in https://moodle.essex.ac.uk/ (first week)

-9. Log in to GitHub and find CS220 repo
-- go to syllabus and the relevant week

 !
 REMEMBER TODO:
 - mute mic on PC ZOOM app for the DAVE when playing audio e.g YouTube video (to avoid feedback)